nilsoncsjr94/lovelystay/README.md

 LovelyChallenge

-Hi there, let me explain better this project that I`ve tryed to work on.
+Hi there, let me explain better this project that I`ve tried to work on.

 I've tried to finish it by today and gave my best!